Shopify · Multi-Currency

 What are Shopify smart collections and how do they differ from manual collections?

-Smart collections automatically include matching products based on selection conditions you define in the conditions section, such as product tags, price ranges, or stock status.
-Unlike manual collections where you choose individually which particular product to include, automated collections dynamically update as products match or stop matching your criteria.
-Shopify supports up to 60 selection conditions per collection, allowing sophisticated automated organization.
-After you click save on a smart collection, it continuously evaluates products based on rules you’ve defined.
+Smart collections automatically include matching products based on selection conditions you define — such as product tags, price ranges, or stock status.
+Unlike manual collections where you choose which products to include individually, automated collections dynamically update as products match or stop matching your criteria.
+Shopify supports up to 60 selection conditions per collection.

 Can I use the same smart collection rules across multiple currency stores?

 Not directly.
-Each Shopify store maintains its own collection structure in the Shopify admin, so you must create collections separately per store.
-However, you can use consistent underlying logic—like product tags or categories—while adapting currency-specific conditions like price ranges.
+Each Shopify store maintains its own collection structure, so you must create collections separately per store.
+However, you can use consistent underlying logic — like product tags or categories — while adapting currency-specific conditions like price ranges.
 PIM software enables you to define collection logic once and automatically apply it across stores with appropriate regional adaptations.
-This maintains consistency in how you create collections while accounting for regional differences in pricing, availability, and merchandising requirements.

 How does PIM software sync with multiple Shopify stores simultaneously?

 PIM systems connect to Shopify’s API and maintain separate connection configurations for each store.
-When you update data in the PIM, the system syndicates changes to all connected stores according to established rules.
-This includes applying currency conversions, regional pricing strategies, and market-specific attributes during syndication.
-The app handles technical details of maintaining multiple connections and ensuring data integrity across stores, giving you centralized control through a single interface to manage your entire product range.
+When you update data in the PIM, the system syndicates changes to all connected stores according to established rules, including applying currency conversions, regional pricing strategies, and market-specific attributes.

 What happens to smart collections when I change product pricing in multiple currencies?

 When you update pricing in your PIM, changes propagate to all connected stores with appropriate currency conversions applied.
-Smart collections using price-based conditions—like “Under $50” in USD or “Under £40” in GBP—automatically reevaluate products based on new pricing.
+Smart collections using price-based conditions automatically reevaluate products based on new pricing.
 Products moving above or below collection thresholds are added or removed automatically.
-This ensures customers always see accurate, up to date collections reflecting current pricing across markets without requiring manual updates to multiple collections or clicking add to modify collection membership.

 Do I need separate Shopify stores for each currency or can I use Shopify Markets?

 Both approaches work, but the architecture differs significantly.
-Shopify Markets enables multi-currency support within a single online store, simplifying management but providing less flexibility for market-specific customization and merchandising control.
-Separate stores give you complete control over each market’s experience including unique collections, localized descriptions, and market-specific product assortments—but require more sophisticated data management.
-Your choice depends on localization degree your markets require and customization level customers expect.
-PIM software makes managing multiple stores sustainable by centralizing data while maintaining flexibility to highlight products differently per market.
+Shopify Markets enables multi-currency support within a single store, simplifying management but providing less flexibility for market-specific customization.
+Separate stores give you complete control over each market’s experience including unique collections and localized descriptions.
+PIM software makes managing multiple stores sustainable by centralizing data.

 How do I maintain consistent product categorization across different languages?